What Is a Tagline Plus 50 Inspiring Examples

 Why Your Brand Should Have a Tagline

-Let’s be real.
-Not all brands have or even need a tagline.
-But taglines offer many advantages.
+Let’s be honest.
+Not all brands have or need a tagline.
+Nevertheless, taglines offer many advantages.

-Here are some reasons why they are used in branding:
+Here are some reasons why they are so popular in branding:

 Unique Brand Identity

-Your tagline can help convey your brand’s unique identity—its values, personality, vision and mission.
-By summarising the essence of your brand in a few words, your tagline contributes to creating a clear image in the minds of consumers.
+Your tagline can help emphasise your brand’s unique identity—its values, personality, vision and mission.
+By summarising the essence of your brand in a few words, your tagline can help form an image in the consumer’s mind.

-Your Brand Name and Tagline Complement Each Other
+Brand Name and Tagline Should Complement Each Other

 Increased Brand Recognition